OrganizationalCognitiveTelemetry/organizational-cognitive-telemetry/README.md

 ### Contributing

-We welcome contributions to expand and improve the System Architecture Manifest project.
+We welcome contributions to expand and improve the Organizational Cognitive Telemetry project.
 If you’re interested, please check out the **[contributing guidelines](./CONTRIBUTING.md)** for more information.

 ### Contact